theNewDynamic/how-the-icc-works.org/_introduction/genocide.md

 ---

-Genocide is criminal acts committed with the intent to destroy in whole or in part a national, ethnic, racial, or religious group, and such acts include killing or imposing measures to prevent births, for instance.
-Unlike CAH or War Crimes, Genocide does not require a particular context to be happening simultaneously.
-However, like CAH, Genocide can happen during war or peace.
+Genocide is an act committed with the intent to destroy in whole or in part a national, ethnic, racial, or religious group.
+It can include killing or causing serious bodily or mental harm to members of the group.
+It can also include deliberately inflicting on the group conditions of life calculated to bring about its physical destruction, or imposing measures to prevent births.
+Genocide can happen during war or peace.&nbsp;